stellarscripts/stellar_firma_transcripts/_posts/2019-09-13-stellarfirma-spacepalsspecial2.md

 #### ALEX

-The gentle splat of sap spraying out across--
+The gentle splat of... sap, spraying out across--

 #### LYDIA